A bag-of-paths framework for network data analysis: Introduction

-Moreover, in addition to being a distance measure, one of these two functions has the interesting property of nicely generalizing the shortest path and the commute cost distances by computing an intermediate distance, depending on a temperature parameter $T$.
-When $T$ is close to zero, the distance reduces to the standard shortest path distance (emphasizing exploitation) while for $T \rightarrow \infty$, it reduces to the commute cost distance (focusing on exploration), related to the resistance distance \cite{FoussKDE-2005,Klein-1993}.
-A local recurrence formula, extending Bellman-Ford's formula, for computing the distance from one node of interest is also derived.
+The paper first introduces the BoP framework in detail.
+After that, the two families of distances between nodes are defined, and are coined the \textbf{surprisal distance} and the \textbf{potential distance}.
+Both distance measures satisfy the triangle inequality, and thus satisfy the axioms of a metric.
+Moreover, the potential distance has the interesting property of generalizing the shortest path and the commute cost distances by computing an intermediate distance, depending on the temperature parameter $T$.
+When $T$ is close to zero, the distance reduces to the standard shortest path distance (emphasizing exploitation) while for $T \rightarrow \infty$, it reduces to the commute cost distance (focusing on exploration).
+The commute cost distance is closely related to the resistance distance \cite{FoussKDE-2005,Klein-1993}, as the two functions are proportional to each other (as well as to the commute time distance) \cite{Chandra-1989,Kivimaki-2012}.